bcgov/moh-bcer/packages/bcer-api/README.md

 - You'll want to make sure the previous migration has been applied to your `vape_migrations` database.
 Run `npm run migrate:run` beforehand.
 That way, your migration generation should specifically be the changes you made to the entities.
 - TODO: We need a command on the build pipelines to apply this migration to the destination database.
 Until then, we keep it `synchronize`d.
 - NOTE: This only works with a local or remote postgres db.
 This will need to be working with containers.

+If you see any issues with running or generating migrations, please check that directories are being referred to properly.
+For example, migrations will need to point to what's in `dist` where your migrations sit, and same with entities.
+Please check `ormconfig.js` to amend this.

 In short:
 - When you make entity changes, first run `npm run migrate:run` and then `npm run migrate:create -- -n MigrationName`.